jlpteaching/ECS154B/lab4/lab4.rst

 We discussed non-blocking caches in class.
 To implement a non-blocking cache, you must track the outstanding requests from the cache.
+This is usually done with a table of miss status handling registers (MSHRs).
 You may choose any software implementation of this you would like.
 However, you will be expected to explain how your software implementation would translate to hardware in interactive grading.